Lab 5 - Fractions

 3. The teacher will assign you a partner for this lab.

 5. If this is not already the case, reduce the fraction in the constructor - every new fraction created is reduced and the sign of the fraction is in the numerator.
-If necessary, add a static method of finding the greatest common divisor, preferably by the Euclidean algorithm.
+If necessary, add a static method for finding the greatest common divisor, preferably by the Euclidean algorithm.

-m.pow(0) is fraction 1/1: new Lfraction(1, 1)
+m.pow(0) is the fraction 1/1: new Lfraction(1, 1)

 m.pow(1) is equal to (but not identical to) m

-m.pow(-1) is m.inverse(), check division by zero
+m.pow(-1) is m.inverse(), check for division by zero

 m.pow(n) is defined for n > 1 by the rule: m.times(m.pow(n-1))